-- Recursive functions can be members of a linked list class - These functions take a pointer to the list (p) as a parameter - They compute the function for the list starting at the node p points to. - The pattern: - base case: empty list, when p is NULL - recursive case: assume f works for list starting at p->next, what is the answer for a list with one more element (the list starting at p)?
+- Member functions of a linked list class can be defined recursively. - These functions take a pointer to a node in the list as a parameter - They compute the function for the list starting at the node p points to. - The pattern: - base case: empty list, when p is NULL - recursive case: assume f works for list starting at p->next, what is the answer for the list starting at p? (it has one more element).